Hamas' Wave of Environmental Terrorism

 08.09.20

 In August, terrorists in Gaza launched rockets and hundreds of explosive balloons into Israel.
 These balloons ignited fires on thousands of acres of Israeli land, terrorizing civilians.
-Here are some things you need to know about these attacks:

-Since the Gaza border events of 2018 (read more here), terrorists in Gaza have launched balloons with incendiary and improvised explosive devices (IEDs) attached to them.
+Since the Gaza border events of 2018, terrorists in Gaza have launched balloons with incendiary and improvised explosive devices (IEDs) attached to them.
 This has become such a pervasive method of terror, that Hamas and other terrorist organizations within the Gaza Strip have established units within their organizations to manage manufacturing and launching these incendiary devices.
 For example, the Hamas-affiliated Sons of Al-Zawari unit is dedicated to terrorizing Israeli civilians with IEDs attached to balloons.

 In addition, “night confusion units” were created to erode the security of the Israel-Gaza fence, threatening nearby civilians.
 “Night confusion units” hurl explosives, launch firecrackers, blind soldiers with laser pointers, and burn tires to create a dangerous environment for civilians.